marckarp/model-monitor-batch-transform/README.md

-# Model Monitor Batch Tranform (Dummy Endpoint and on-Demand Processsing Job execution)
+# Model Monitor Batch Tranform

+Using an additional RealTime Endpoint and on-Demand Processsing Job execution.